 Longer and thinner than Hass, Fuerte has a smooth vibrant green skin, which peels easily when the fruit is ripe.
 The flesh is a lighter colour than the Hass but just as creamy.

 Generally larger than its cousins, the Pinkerton is only just beginning to make its debut on supermarket shelves.
 The skin is very thin, slightly lighter than a Hass in colour, similar in shape to the Fuerte but offering more creamy flesh.

 Avocado makes a great green base for any fruity smoothie and packs in extra nutritional goodness.
-Make sure to blend well so you don't end up with a guacamole/smoothie hybrid.
+Make sure to blend well so you don’t end up with a guacamole/smoothie hybrid.
 The addition of avocado to smoothies adds a slightly nutty flavour.
-Give it a go with our bone builder smoothie.
+Give it a go with our kale smoothie or try a creamy breakfast drink with our avocado & strawberry smoothie.